 It is important that you don’t wait for a warning.
 Use a range of channels, including the RFS website, Fires Near Me app, reputable social media, local media and ABC Local Radio to source information.

-The more you think it through now, the less panic you will have to face in an emergency.
+The more you plan, the less panic you will experience during an emergency.

-Over the past year we have seen many examples in the news of fires moving too quickly for people to safely evacuate or delays or failures in the emergency messaging systems as the demand outstrips our telecommunications networks capacity.
+Over the past few years we have seen many examples of fires moving too quickly for people to safely evacuate or delays or failures in the emergency messaging systems, as the demand outstrips our telecommunications networks capacity.
 In times of crisis, you can not be assured the usual comforts.
 The power can go out, the phone networks can be clogged.

 Plan to get your information from multiple sources and be prepared.
 And never underestimate the simple act of just looking outside.
 Know and understand the conditions, weather information, and act accordingly.